 Though he remained on the fringe of the jazz scene, John' s work obligations took priority for the next few decades.
 It wasn't until the fall of 2006 that veteran bassist, Ross Cornelison asked him to fill in for pianist Stu Calhoon at their regular gig at Sam and Gabe's Italian Bistro.
 John worked semi-regularly with Ross for the next two years and has continued working at numerous venues with some of the talented bassists and drummers in Des Moines.

-Speaking of the Des Moines Art Center, John is also proud to serve on the Board of Trustees of that great institution as his other great passion is contemporary ART.
+Speaking of the Des Moines Art Center, John is also proud to serve as an honorary trustee of that great institution as his other great passion is contemporary ART.
+John also currently serves on the board of directors of Hoyt Sherman Place.

 515-202-0937 for information on live jazz for